gamedevware/charon/docs/unreal_engine/overview.rst

 Prerequisites
 -------------

-The Unreal Engine plugin is written in C++ but relies on ``dotnet tool charon``, a .NET Core application which runs on .NET 8.
+The Unreal Engine plugin is written in C++ but relies on ``dotnet charon``, a .NET Core application which runs on .NET 8.

 .. tabs::